Afrikaners who left for US do not qualify as refugees: Lamola

 “We are glad that a number of organisations, even from Afrikaner structures, have denounced this so-called 'persecution',” he said.

+Meeting between ANC and Afrikaners: anger at times but cooler heads prevail

-He added that they have not yet applied the issue of non-refoulement (forcing them to return) at this stage, and it was an issue for the Dirco and home affairs departments to deal with.
+He added that they have not yet applied the issue of non-refoulement (forcing them to return) at this stage, and it was an issue for the departments of international relations & co-operation and home affairs to deal with.

-“We did mention it in the statement, but it is South Africans who have made their own choice in terms of their rights to go to any other country,” he said.
+“We did mention it in the statement, but it is South Africans who have made their own choice in terms of their rights to go to any other country.”

 “According to them, there is persecution, as you hear from time to time that bad things are happening in our country.
-We continue to state that there are no bad things that are targeting white people with any intentions, particularly Afrikaner farmers in South Africa,” he said.
+We continue to state that there are no bad things that are targeting white people with any intentions, particularly Afrikaner farmers in South Africa.”

 TimesLIVE